10 Strategies For Managing Shipping Risks

 Partnering with a reputable, experienced freight forwarder can help minimize the risks in your supply chain.
 Pay attention to the following when selecting a freight forwarding partner:

-• Relationship to carriers: make sure you are dealing with cargo agents with direct relationships to carriers - the more agents you have to go through, the less efficient your supply chain becomes in terms of time and costs.
+Relationship to carriers: make sure you are dealing with cargo agents with direct relationships to carriers, the more agents you have to go through, the less efficient your supply chain becomes in terms of time and costs.

 No matter what or where you ship, the risks inherent in the shipping industry need to be managed well.
-Recently evolving risks such as Covid-19 lockdowns or Russia-Ukraine military conflict mean supply chain risk management requires a hands-on approach, and should never become just a box ticking exercise.
-At Delta Global Solutions, risk management is integrated into our business processes at all levels.
-And that applies to how we handle the goods that you entrust to our team, from pick up and main carriage to safe delivery to final destination.
+Recently evolving risks such as Covid-19 lockdowns, Russia-Ukraine military conflict, Gaza conflict between Israel and Palestine, Suez Canal blockage mean supply chain risk management requires a hands-on approach, and should never become a box ticking exercise.